Tornado outbreak of June 16–18, 2014: Northeast Nebraska tornado family

-After the Stanton tornado lifted, a new tornado touched down southwest of Pilger.
-The tornado was initially weak, damaging trees, power poles, and outbuildings.
-The tornado intensified as it approached town, and barns and outbuildings were leveled or swept away at EF2 intensity.
-The tornado then became violent, striking Pilger directly at EF4 strength, killing one person, injuring many others, and damaging or destroying most structures in town.
-This led to Nebraska's first tornado fatality since 2004.
-As the main Pilger tornado was approaching town, a second nearly identical tornado developed south of town and paralleled the path of the main tornado, causing minor tree and outbuilding damage.
-Numerous homes and businesses in Pilger were completely destroyed, with several leveled or swept away.
-Numerous brick buildings in the downtown area were heavily damaged or destroyed, and trees throughout the town were denuded and debarked.
-A granary was destroyed, multiple cars were thrown and mangled, and a school building had much of its top floor destroyed.
-A church was completely leveled and partially swept away as the tornado exited the town.
 Past Pilger, the twin tornadoes continued northeast, with the main tornado debarking several trees at EF3 strength and tearing the roofs off of two homes, while the other tornado damaged several farms at EF2 strength and snapped multiple trees.
 Both tornadoes grew in size as the damage paths shifted closer to each other.
 The main Pilger tornado destroyed outbuildings and snapped trees and power poles at EF2 strength, while the other tornado reached EF3 strength, snapping a metal transmission pole, destroying several barns, and inflicting EF1 damage to a house at the edge of the path.
 Both tornadoes then reached EF4 strength simultaneously as the paths crossed.
 Numerous trees were completely debarked in this area, and two farm homes were swept away with only the basements remaining.
 One of these two homes was hit by both tornadoes.
 Vehicles were lofted in this area, over 300 cattle in nearby herds were killed, and a fatality occurred as the second tornado tossed a car from a road.
 After the tornadoes crossed paths, the second tornado veered to the north and destroyed an outbuilding and tore the roof and some walls from a house at EF2 strength before lifting.
 The main Pilger tornado continued to the northeast, snapping trees and sweeping away another home at EF4 strength.
 The main tornado then veered and moved almost due east, destroying two outbuildings as it roped out and dissipated.